Developer-Autodesk/workflow-node.js-view.and.data.api/README.md

   ```
   node server.js
   ```
-* Connect to server locally using a WebGL-compatible browser: [http://localhost:3000/](http://localhost:3000/)
+* Connect to you local server using a WebGL-compatible browser: [http://localhost:3000/](http://localhost:3000/)

 This sample can also work with the Autodesk staging server (vs production) or work with someone else credentials as long you can get a valid token.